The Essential Key to Catholic Theology:

 Jesus is considered to be both High Priest (offering himself) and Sacrificial Victim (dying on the cross)

-Christ's priesthood is the basis of both the Priesthood of All Believers and a Ministerial Priesthood
+Christ's priesthood is the basis of both the Priesthood of All Believers and the Ministerial Priesthood

 Human nature is both Good (created in God's image) and Sinful (in need of forgiveness)